aerinera/pheeb-ai-chatbot/README.md

 - 💞  *A sweet embrace*
-  Are you bored, she'll hug you!
+  Are you having a hard day and feeling down? she is there for you!

 <div style="display: flex; gap: 24px; margin-top: 12px; align-items: center;">
   <img src="./assets/chibby.png" alt="Phoebe Chibi" style="height: 260px; border-radius: 16px;">